SAP-archive/cloud-s4-sdk-book/README.md

     - my-ml
 ```

+Secondly, in your development space, remove the previous instance of the application that you have deployed in Task 1.
+Note that in productive scenarios this won't be required and you would achieve no downtime with the blue-green deployments with tools such as the [Continuous Delivery Toolkit](https://blogs.sap.com/2017/09/20/continuous-integration-and-delivery/).

-Secondly, in your development space, choose Application -> Deploy Application.
+Then choose Application -> Deploy Application.
 Choose the location of your archive (see the folder application/target/address-manager-application.war) and the corresponding manifest.yml file, as shown in the Figure.

 ![Application Deployment](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/docs/pictures/deployment.PNG)